MicrosoftDocs/appcenter-docs/docs/dashboard/manage-apple-secrets.md

 App Center supports Apple IDs with two-factor authentication protection and asks for a 6-digit code in a separate dialog after username and password have been entered.

 Any of your trusted Apple device can generate a 6-digit code by clicking "Allow."
 Once you have a code, fill out the dialogue and App Center uses the same session next time it is needed.
 A 6-digit code only lasts for 30 days and will require renewal thereafter.
 Renewing a code is done by removing the Apple ID and adding it again, this prompts for username, password, and a 6-digit code.

+App Store Connect (portal for App Store and TestFlight) requires both the 6-digit code and an [app-specific password](https://support.apple.com/en-us/HT204397) to log in with 2FA, and at the moment it is not supported.
+However, there is a workaround which you can read more about on the [Apple Stores documentation](../distribution/stores/apple.md#two-factor-authentication-workaround)

 ## Planned work
 - Enhance secret storage so updates to your credentials are stored across your distribution groups.